bartvandebiezen/css-conventions/css-conventions.md

 ### Use special tags to mark comments.

 - Using consistent tags such as 'TODO' makes sure they can be easily found with text search.
-- For TODO's include a date when it should be done.
+- For TODOs include a date when it should be done.
-- Always start TODO's with a verb.
+- Always start TODOs with a verb.
-- Move TODO's as soon as possible to your backlog.
+- Move TODOs as soon as possible to your backlog.

 **Available tags**
 - TODO: a task that should be done in the near future.